Silk Press vs The Dominican Blowout: Ultimate Guide

 However, the friction and extension from the brushing exposes hair to damage.
 To reduce this type of damage, the stylist's roundbrush skills need to be smooth and speedy.
 The stretch from the rollerset and the right deep conditioning treatment, plus the slip and protection from the dimethicone serum all help reduce damage, too.

-Silicon Mix Gotas de Brillo serum protects against heat and friction when blowdrying and flat ironing.
+For the best dimethicone serums, try the Silicon Mix Gotas de Brillo serums or atrActiva Shine Drop Serum to protect against heat and friction when blowdrying and flat ironing:

 Since the silk press is not an iron clad procedure, for the blowdry phase stylists can use different tools - some go for a roundbrush, others use a Denman or similar brush, others use a pik attachment.
 The pik attachment tends to create more damage than a Denman or good quality roundbrush as it creates more tension on the hair.